HansKristian-Work/pyroenc/README.md

 ### Currently supported

 - Take RGB as input (YCbCr conversion happens on GPU)
+  - The default MPEG style narrow range, left chroma, BT.709 is used in this path.
+- Get direct access to underlying YCbCr encode image for custom conversion.
+  - Supports passing down custom VUI information which is needed for HDR, full range, center chroma, etc ...
+  - Could be more efficient when you're already scaling anyway.
 - Adjust rate control dynamically
 - Insert IDR frames on-demand
 - Intra-refresh (not well-tested yet)